Cricket: Talking points from day two of the Fifth Ashes Test

 Here are all the talking points from day two.

-David Warner's dismissal was shrouded in controversy as the Decision Review System (DRS) intervened to inflict another blow on his horror Ashes tour.
+David Warner's dismissal was shrouded in controversy as the Decision Review System (DRS) intervened to inflict another blow on his shocker Ashes tour.

 Initial replays suggested there was a gap between bat and ball but Ultra Edge showed a spike and the third umpire instructed Erasmus to change his decision and give Warner out caught behind for five — prompting howls of disbelief on social media.